Head Football Coach

 Coach David Peavy joined the Duncanville ISD family in April 2018, coming from Dekaney High School in Spring ISD (Houston).
 He brings more than 25 years of successful coaching experience at the high school and collegiate levels.
 Coach Peavy has been named Coach of the Year four times and was twice named to the Texas Association of Basketball Coaches All-State Committee.

 Coach Scott Fahey is a 1997 graduate of Duncanville High School.
 He is in his 19th year of teaching/coaching.
 He played for Duncanville HS for four years, earning 1st Team All-District Honors, District 6-5A MVP Honors, 1st Team All-Area Honors and All State Honors.
 Coach Fahey continued his playing career after high school, playing two years in junior college (Howard County and Brookhaven CC) and two years at Northwood University, earning 1st Team All-Conference Honors in the Western Junior College Athletic Conference, the North Texas Junior College Athletic Conference, and the Red River Athletic Conference.

 Coach Fahey is a 2002 graduate of Northwood University with a degree in Business Management.
 Fahey’s father Bill was in professional baseball for 22 years, including 11 years as a major league catcher for the Rangers, Padres, and Tigers, and six years as a coach for the San Francisco Giants.
 His brother Brandon played eight seasons of professional baseball, with three seasons as a major league infielder/outfielder for the Baltimore Orioles.
 His mother Carla has been an active volunteer in the school district and PTA for over 30 years.
 Fahey married his wife Janel in 2008 and they have two daughters, Reagan and Carsen.

 Coach Brett Duff graduated from Duncanville High School in 1997.
 He coached at Kennemer Middle School from 2005-2007 before coming to coach at Duncanville HS in 2008.
 Duff became the Assistant Softball coach at DHS in 2010 and Head Coach in 2014.
-Coach Duff led the Lady Panther Softball team to their first playoff victory in 2016.
+Coach Duff led the Lady Panther Softball team to their first playoff victory in 2016 and their first District Championship in 2017.

 Duff is married to Genny Duff and has two daughters, Ashton and Dani, and Jett.